roryp/html-wcag-issues/scenarios/scenarios.md

 @github what is the url for this repo?
 @vscode how can i lint for accessibility issues in index.html
 @azure static website url for accessibilitydemo storage
-@websearch give me the $msft share price
+@websearch what is the latest WCAG standard?

 @data help me analyze housing.csv
 @data visualize the data
 @data try to find the correlation between housing value and location